Do I Really Need a DUI Lawyer?

 If an individual qualifies for a public defender, he or she may still want to consider hiring legal counsel.
 In many states, public defenders are overloaded with cases going to trial and will often try their best to keep easier cases, such as DUI, out of court.
 This means that they will sometimes have their clients agree to plea bargains that are not necessarily the best deals in order to move on to their next case.
 While this is the case in some situations, it is also important to keep in mind that not all states have this issue and some public defenders are very knowledgeable and capable in a court of law.

-Hire an Attorney during Uncertainty
+Hire an Attorney during uncertainty

-If an individual is leaning toward pleading guilty but still unsure what the best decision is, he or she should consider hiring an attorney to make sure the right decision is made.
+If a DUI defendant is leaning toward pleading guilty but still unsure what the best decision is, he or she should consider hiring an attorney to make sure the right decision is made.
 As mentioned earlier, a good DUI or DWI attorney will carefully review the client’s case and will generally have a good idea of what the outcome of the case might be as well as possibilities for charge and/or sentence reduction.
 The chances of having a charge reduced or even dismissed is much higher when a lawyer is involved.

 Many people shy away from hiring an attorney based on the costs incurred in a legal trial.
 It is important to keep in mind that, if an individual is convicted of DUI and must pay penalties or for alcohol education school, he or she may end up spending more money than it would have cost to hire a lawyer.
 Consider hiring a lawyer for a $1,000 fee – the lawyer is able to have the client’s charge reduced from DUI to reckless driving, which means less in monetary fines as well as not having his or her license suspended.